 As a business owner, you probably already know the importance of a strong contract.
 This holds true whenever you provide your services or products to your commercial customers on credit.
 The terms of that contract become very important if your customer fails to pay.
 One aspect of a credit application in particular can be critical – the personal guaranty.
-At Law Offices of Alan M. Cohen LLC, we have been helping clients draft and enforce credit agreements since 1994 and we understand the significance of each term in those agreements.
+At Law Offices of Alan M. Cohen & Associates LLC, we have been helping clients draft and enforce credit agreements since 1994 and we understand the significance of each term in those agreements.
 Personal guaranties perform a very specific function.

 What is the personal guarantee?

 Under Massachusetts law, a personal guaranty makes the person signing the agreement, known as the guarantor, personally liable for the debt if their business does not pay according to the terms of the agreement.
 Not only does this give you a secondary source of payment, but in a commercial context, it also gives your customer a strong incentive to pay the debt on time through the business.